Chapter 10 : Surrounded by Magical Graffiti - Part 1.

 “Would you believe I gave away all of those things… just so that I could be alone with you?”

 “That would be highly unlikely.
-Besides, you could’ve just told me that you wanted to chat.”
-She said sarcastically.
+Besides, you could’ve just told me that you wanted to chat,” she answered sarcastically.

 She tightened her lips as a little twinge of guilt crept through her.
 And after several breaths, it had her apologizing.